 (A) Waters shall be free from substances in sufficient amounts to cause the formation of putrescent, unsightly or harmful bottom deposits or prevent full maintenance of beneficial uses.
 The discharge from this facility is made up of treated domestic wastewater.
-Based upon review of the Report of Compliance Inspection for the inspection conducted on June 9, 2021, no evidence of an excursion of this criterion has been observed by the Department in the past and the facility has not disclosed any other information related to the characteristics of the discharge on their permit application which has the potential to cause or contribute to an excursion of this narrative criterion.
-Additionally, this facility utilizes equivalent to secondary treatment technology and is currently in compliance with the equivalent to secondary treatment technology based effluent limits established in this permit and there has been no indication to the Department that the stream has had issues maintaining beneficial uses as a result of this discharge.
-Based on the information reviewed during the drafting of this permit, these final effluent limitations appear to have protected against the excursion of this criterion.
+Based upon review of the Report of Compliance Inspection for the inspection conducted on October 28, 2015, no evidence of an excursion of this criterion has been observed by the Department in the past and the facility has not disclosed any other information related to the characteristics of the discharge on their permit application which has the potential to cause or contribute to an excursion of this narrative criterion.
+Additionally, this facility utilizes equivalent to secondary treatment technology and is currently in compliance with equivalent to secondary treatment technology based effluent limits established in 40 CFR 133 and there has been no indication to the Department that the stream has had issues maintaining beneficial uses as a result of this discharge.